Elohim Theological University President / JCCAE Director

 Elohim Theological and Bible Institute, Inc (4180137)

-Pastoral counseling is a specialized type of mental health counseling that combines psychotherapy and theological concepts.
+Christian counseling is a specialized type of mental health counseling that combines psychotherapy and theological concepts.
 It is intended to provide spiritual guidance, healing, and growth for people seeking help.
 People may choose to see a pastoral counselor instead of a licensed therapist due to the unique religious perspective provided by the pastor, as well as the additional resources such as prayer, scripture study, and participation in community activities that can help guide them on their journey.
 Pastoral counselors are often hired by churches and interfaith families due to their cultural and religious awareness.
 They provide services such as counseling families or individuals facing mental health problems or spiritual issues.
 If the Pastor is a licensed therapist, they are trained to diagnose mental health disorders and intervene in substance abuse cases or other interpersonal issues to bring about healing.
 Unlicensed pastors cannot diagnose individuals and may only provide spiritual guidance.

 Christian and pastoral counseling are both forms of therapy that use biblical teachings and principles as the basis for their approach.
 However, there are some key differences between these two types of counseling.
 Christian counseling is a broad term that refers to any counseling based on Christian beliefs and values.
 This can include a range of approaches, such as cognitive-behavioral, psychodynamic, or solution-focused therapy.
 Christian counselors may work in various settings, such as churches, private practice, or community organizations, and may have a background in theology or a related field.
 On the other hand, pastoral counseling is a specific type of counseling that pastors or other religious leaders provide.
 Pastoral counselors often work in church settings and may use their knowledge of theology and religious traditions to help individuals understand and overcome their challenges.
 Pastoral counseling can also include spiritual guidance, support, practical advice, and support for everyday life issues.
 The main difference between Christian counseling and pastoral counseling is the specific role and background of the individual providing the counseling.
 Most Pastors are simply a person who is not licensed to practice mental health services but rather offer spiritual guidance.
 Both can be valuable sources of support and guidance for individuals seeking help from a Christian perspective.